 LinkedIn is the world's largest professional social network.

-It's one of the most important online meeting places for professionals from new graduates to Fortune 500 CEOs.
+It's one of the most crucial online meeting places for professionals, from new graduates to Fortune 500 CEOs.

 Creating a business page allows you to list essential information about your company in yet another location online, and it lets people follow you to get updates about your business.